Delirious (wrestler): Chikara (2005–2014)

+Incoherence (2005–2009)

 In Chikara, Delirious teamed with Hallowicked throughout 2006 under the team moniker Incoherence (also nicknamed Halirious by the fans).
 The team came about at Chikara's Tag World Grand Prix in 2006 when Hallowicked's original partner, UltraMantis Black, was unable to compete due to injury.
 A random draw to determine Hallowicked's partner took place and Delirious was the first chosen wrestler to be present, after The Rockin' Rebel and Roderick Strong.
 After defeating the team of Rorschach and Crossbones, Up in Smoke (Cheech and Cloudy), and Team DDT (KUDO and MIKAMI), the team went on to the semi-finals in the tournament, where they lost to The Kings of Wrestling (Chris Hero and Claudio Castagnoli).
-The team has been moderately successful since then, winning the Campeonatos de Parejas on October 26 at Bruised.
+The team won the Chikara Campeonatos de Parejas on October 26 at Bruised.
 Delirious and Hallowicked have also taken to teaming with Cheech and Cloudy (aliases: Deliriouscito and Hallowickedcito) in 3 and 4-man tag team matches.
-The duo also currently hold the record for most number of successful title defenses of the Campeonatos De Parejas, currently at five successful defenses, including a rematch against the former champions, F.I.S.T.
+The duo set a record for the most number of successful title defenses of the Campeonatos De Parejas, including a rematch against the former champions, F.I.S.T.
 On September 21, 2008, Incoherence lost the titles to the Super Smash Bros.
 (Player Uno and Player Dos) in Cleveland, Ohio at Laying in the Gutter, Looking at the Stars.

+In March 2009, Incoherence was expanded to a three man stable with the addition of Frightmare.
+Incoherence continued to team together until April 2009.